The Common Program of the People's Republic of China 1949-1954

 The extensive collectivization campaigns of the 1950s in the rural areas (See Article 29) were accompanied by heightened efforts to mobilize women's labor.
 In fact, from an economic standpoint, the complete utilization of female labour was crucial to the rationale behind collectivization.
 The goal of collectivization was to establish an organizational structure for production that would enable a more efficient utilization of land and labour, as well as promote diversification within the agricultural economy.
 Given the relatively low investment rates in the agricultural sector, achieving increased agricultural production relied heavily on altering the production organization and significantly augmenting the utilization of labour.
 Recognizing the potential of women's "underutilized" labour, labour-intensive development strategies considered it a significant source of new labour.

-Most CCP cadres have a rural background, an area where ‘feudal’ thought about women still had the strongest influence.
+Most CCP cadres had a rural background, an area where ‘feudal’ thought about women still had the strongest influence.
 The "3 bonds of obedience" for women were still solidly felt, they were obeying father when young, obeying husband when married, and obeying adult son when husband died.
 Although the CCP preached equal rights in the hearts of most men, women should be subordinate to men.
 The Daoist philosophical doctrine of the yin-yang (阴-阳) dualism still prevailed.
 Yang is generally associated with positivity, energy, heat, life, light, strength, activity, and masculinity; whereas yin is associated with negativity, stasis, coldness, death, darkness, weakness, passivity, and femininity.
 Women should be housebound, cook, clean, and weave.
 Men should be farming and fighting.

-The marriage law does not include any list of the kinds of offenses that would warrant divorce.
-Instead, it focuses almost entirely on procedures, and not on principles.
-The right for women to be able to ask for a divorce raises much resistance.
-Both wife and husband have to agree to the divorce (article 17 of the marriage law) and have to go to court.
+The marriage law did not include any list of the kinds of offenses that would warrant divorce.
+Instead, it focused almost entirely on procedures, and not on principles.
+The right for women to be able to ask for a divorce met much resistance.
+Both wife and husband had to agree to the divorce (article 17 of the marriage law) and had to go to court.
 The court will order an attempt at conciliation and if this fails will rule sentence.
 The mediation system within Chinese society has deep historical roots, suggesting that the longstanding tradition of people resolving issues independently has been passed down to contemporary Chinese society.
 Nowhere was the mediation ideology more consistently and energetically applied than in disputed divorces: the primary objective of court intervention was to reduce the occurrence of divorce by actively promoting "mediated reconciliations."
 The justification provided was that marriages should not be treated as casually in "socialist China" as they were in the capitalist West.
 Despite the justice system's emphasis on the freedom of marriage and divorce, as well as gender equality, divorce was intended to be much more difficult to attain and should be approached as such.
 See Article 17

 Source: Tiffert (2015).
 Page 276